Scrumpis/dndsR/README.md

 - Cleanup documentation
 - DBUS warning is container related, can be ignored, and will be updated
 - Add forest plot function and other grand analyses
+- Verify these are unusused and rebuild image: Biogenerics, IRanges, S4Vectors, optparse, readr
 - Change regional analysis name.
 Can focus regions, but can do whole genome summaries too.
   - Change default to regions_bed = NULL
 - Check if below is needed anymore